-Level 1 Level 2 Level 3 The Senior Leadership Team are aware of changes that need to happen, which may The Senior Leadership Team are working collaboratively to identify what change All staff are clear about the change that they are leading, what they are implementing be as a result of external factors.
+Level 1 Level 2 Level 3 The Senior Leadership Team are aware of changes that need to happen, which may The Senior Leadership Team are working collaboratively to identify what change All staff are clear about the chai be as a result of external factors.
 Senior Leaders are starting to plan for how to needs to happen, and why it needs to happen.
 Senior Leaders intend to communicate and why.
-They are familiar with the evidence that justifies this approach and are aware respond to these changes and intend to share these with middle leaders, teachers and this to the whole staff; at this stage staff are aware of day to day priorities and short- of the relevant theory behind the actions.
-Staff understand the intended impact of other staff as the need arises.
+They are familiar with respond to these changes and intend to share these with middle leaders, teachers and this to the whole staff; at this stage staff are aware of day to day priorities and short- of the relevant theory behind th other staff as the need arises.
 There are a series of urgent priorities being addressed, term objectives.
-Most staff are aware that change is underway and have an emerging their actions and how they will know whether these changes are successful.
-There is so discussion about strategic vision and direction is not seen as a current priority. understanding of why this is the case.
-Leaders are starting to distinguish between buy-in across the school and everyone knows their role and the important part they urgent and important, with the focus on this year and the medium term.
-Discussion play in the collective change underway.
-All leaders have contributed to, and helped is tentatively starting to consider how the whole school might work together beyond shape the design and implementation plan.
-Wider staff have been involved in broader this academic year. discussions.
-All staff understand the shared outcomes they are aiming for and the steps needed to get there and track along the way.
-1
+Most staff are aware that change is underway and have an emerging their actions and how they will k so discussion about strategic vision and direction is not seen as a current priority. understanding of why this is the case.
+Leaders are starting to distinguish between buy-in across the school and eve urgent and important, with the focus on this year and the medium term.
+Discussion play in the collective change un is tentatively starting to consider how the whole school might work together beyond shape the design and implemen this academic year. discussions.
+All staff understand steps needed to get there and t ent belief of what leadership looks like within the school. visible by all leaders whilst individual leadership styles There is purposeful energy across all layers of leadership er can see how they fit within the larger school leadership s of others.
+Cognitive and value-led balance pervades leaders getting caught up with peripheral and easily ake a long-term view whilst understanding short term at what they learn and think about themselves makes an approach leadership.
+They understand that how their ours create intended and unintended consequences.
+Ind knowledge of what kind of leader they are, what and how they can keep developing.
+There is deep theory and implementation.